 Jesus’ death on the cross is part one of a three-part story.
 The three parts are the crucifixion, the resurrection, and the ascension.
 Without the resurrection, the crucifixion is a tragedy.
 Without the ascension, the resurrection does not empower us.

 Jesus’ crucifixion shows us that He does not ask us to do anything He is not willing to do Himself, even to die in painful misery.
 His resurrection shows us that He has power over death, and proves that He can reward us for obeying His otherwise self-defeating commandments by resurrecting us.
 After all, if He can raise Himself up from the dead, resurrecting us on the Last Day is a trivial matter for Him.
 The ascension is taught or mentioned in nearly every New Testament book, but we neglect it, because we fancy ourselves wise and reject a flying Jesus—but He really did ascend into heaven to demonstrate that no matter how rough the sailing gets, He is in control of the waves.

 No one is guilty of crucifying Jesus, because in order to do that, they would have to be more powerful than Him, and that is impossible.

 Now we finally get to Pontius Pilate.

 Pilate was incapable of stopping, interrupting, or facilitating God’s plan.
 Pilate did not sentence Jesus to be crucified, he just stepped aside, and Jesus voluntarily went along with it.
-Jesus could have easily walked away from the crucifixion, made His way through the crowd, and gone his way.
+Jesus could have easily walked away from the crucifixion, made His way through the crowd, and escaped.

 Some eastern churches regard Pilate as a saint because he refused to crucify Jesus.
 However, given his character and his inability to carry out his own will, and his way of weaseling out of the martyrdom he would have suffered if he had stuck to his metaphorical guns, he does not deserve the honor.